Introduction

 If a backup is interrupted, Time Machine will typically retry the process automatically.
 However, if interruptions persist, ensure that your backup drive is properly connected and that there’s sufficient space available.

-Disk Errors
+Backup Disk Errors

 Disk errors can prevent Time Machine from completing backups.
 Use the Disk Utility app to verify and repair any disk-related issues on both your Mac and the backup drive.